csandman/chakra-react-select/README.md

 ---

-#### `selectedOptionColorScheme` — Default: `blue`
+#### `selectedOptionColorPalette` — Default: `blue`

 If you choose to stick with the default `selectedOptionStyle="color"`, you have one additional styling option.
-If you do not like the default of blue for the highlight color, you can pass the `selectedOptionColorScheme` prop to change it.
+If you do not like the default of blue for the highlight color, you can pass the `selectedOptionColorPalette` prop to change it.
 This prop will accept any named color from your theme's color palette, and it will use the `500` value in light mode or the `300` value in dark mode.

 > [!NOTE]
 >